ElmarDott/PHP-Calendar/README.md

 ## License

-This project is licensed under the General Public License GPL-3.0
+This project is licensed under the Apache License 2.0

 ## Contributors